th1j5/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

 .. figure:: media/PrimaryAndHotStandBy_timedomain1.png
    :align: center

-**TODO**
+.. **TODO**

 The clocks have different drift rates, and they are periodically synchronized to the hot-standby master clock (displayed with the thick blue line).
 The hot-standby master clock itself drifts from the primary master, and gets synchronized periodically.
 The upper bound of the time difference is apparent on the chart.

-Note that the slave clocks in domain TODO get synchronized just before the time of the hot stand-by master clock is updated in domain TODO.
+Note that the slave clocks in domain 1 get synchronized just before the time of the hot stand-by master clock is updated in domain 0.
-As in the previous cases, the drift of the slave clocks is compensated to be the same. **TODO** why
+As in the previous cases, the drift rate of slave clocks is compensated to be more aligned with the master clock's rate.

-**TODO** mention the same compensated drift rate? -> the focus is not that here
+.. **TODO** mention the same compensated drift rate? -> the focus is not that here

+.. note:: The magnitude of slave clock divergence from the master clock might appear to be large on these charts, but it is only in the order of microseconds (the scale of the y axis is a millionth of the x axis).

+.. warning:: The magnitude of slave clock divergence from the master clock might appear to be large on these charts, but it is only in the order of microseconds (the scale of the y axis is a millionth of the x axis).

 In the next section, we make the network more redundant, so that the primary master clock `and` any link in the network can fail without breaking time synchronization.